Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-intro.md

 The game should print "Server!" and "Client!" to the chat once per second.

-## Bundling your behavior pack into an Add-on
+## Bundling Your Behavior Pack into an Add-On

 So how can other people play your brand new, never before seen Minecraft Bedrock Edition add-on?
 Microsoft created a super simple way to bundle up your behavior pack into a single file.